The Field of Digital Forensics

 An interest in a field that never stands still – lifelong learning.

 Deciding how to pursue inserting oneself in to a job.
 Starting your own business is tough.
-One of the best ways to segue into computer forensics may be to pursue a job with law enforcement, get a lot of training once you’re in, then see about moving into commercial practice.
+One of the best ways to segue into digital forensics may be to pursue a job with law enforcement, get a lot of training once you’re in, then see about moving into commercial practice.
 In some firms, you’ll be expected to generate business yourself.
 In law enforcement, there will probably always be a surfeit of work to do, but you’ll also always be looking to land the bad guys and it seems that this must change a person’s perspective on other people.

 Remember that the real world is not like the learning lab – the learning lab has controls on the situations you will see that are far more limited than “in the wild.”
-Also that the field never stands still – mastery in forensics (like most things, really) is a moving target, an ever-changing goal.
+Also that the field never stands still – mastery in digital forensics (like most things, really) is a moving target, an ever-changing goal.

 The other thing is this: If you don’t enjoy a job, and you go to it every day, life will be a drag.
 Enjoy what you do and life will be much more fulfilling.
 You’ll probably do better work, advance faster and make more money if you love what you’re doing.
 At the same time, the dilemma is that – unless you hate or love something immediately – it’s hard to know or imagine how you’ll be with it in a few years – or even in a few weeks.
 “Follow your bliss” is great advice, but there’s generally a certain amount of living and doing to be done before you can find out what your path really is.
 It’s a dilemma.